Ankoki/Elementals/README.md

 Fireball is a Generic Spell which shoots a fireball towards where that player is looking.
 This is useful to attack enemies which are far away.
 #### Flow
 Flow is a prolonged Generic Spell which is used for controlling water and moves water to where you are looking.
+#### Medic
+Medic is a Generic Spell which heals the player.
+This is useful during fights.
+#### Regrowth
+Regrowth is a Prolonged Generic Spell which heals all players in the shown radius of the player.
 #### Rise
 Rise is a Generic Spell which causes you to levitate on a cloud of particles for 10 seconds.
 This can be useful when escaping enemies.
+#### Self Destruct
+Self Destruct is a Generic Spell which freezes you and causes an explosion around you with a high force.
 #### Travel
 Travel is a Generic Spell which allows you to teleport to the location you are looking at.
-#### Medic
-Medic is a Generic Spell which heals the player.
-This is useful during fights.
 ### Command
 There is currently one command in Elementals, and this is /elementals.
 The current applicable arguments are as follows, where (1|2) are choices, and [option] is optional.